 - Cover Letter

-- A photo or two to help us get to know you (at least one of these photos should be a “head shot” showing your face.
+- A photo or two to help us get to know you – at least one of these photos should be a “head shot” showing your face.
 (Photos help us put a face to a name, but we don’t view them until we screen your other application materials so they don’t influence our hiring decisions)

 Your resume’ should be comprehensive, not just your climbing or outdoors resume.
 We want to know about your jobs, education, activities…the whole package!